rios0rios0/guide/Code-Style/GoLang.md

 3. **Note:** DON'T use `json` tags outside the infrastructure layer, because they are strict to requests and responses.

 ## Models
-They are always inside the infrastructure layer, and they act like a DTO for the anwsers coming from the external world.
+They are always inside the infrastructure layer, and they act like a DTO for the answers coming from the external world.
 They can be: database models, APIs answers, queue parameters, payloads and so on.
 They are like entities, but they aren't entities.

 To make sure that the models are different from the entities, we adopt the prefix naming standard.